DmitryKochetkov/ClientServerLabs/README.md

 ## Lab2: Simple web server

 Lab2 server provides the same functionality as Lab1, but it uses the web interface for interaction with client.
-It doesn't use ready-made solutions such as Tomcat or Apaache, so basically this program implements simple manipulations with HTTP requests.
+It doesn't use ready-made solutions such as Tomcat or Apache, so basically this program implements simple manipulations with HTTP requests.